-“I took lisnopril for many years and every time I complained to my doctor who had prescribed it, about the constant nagging cough, he just prescribed cough medicine!
-He never told me it was the Lisnopril!
+“I took lisinopril for many years and every time I complained to my doctor who had prescribed it, about the constant nagging cough, he just prescribed cough medicine!
+He never told me it was the lisinopril!

-“When the coughing was so bad, I wet myself, he prescribed for incontinence!
+“When the coughing was so bad I wet myself, he prescribed a drug for incontinence!

 “After 8 years, I changed doctors due to reaching 65 and going on Medicare.
 (My former doctor didn’t take Medicare patients.)
-The new doc took me off the lisnopril immediately (explained that was connection!) and put me on Losartan; the cough went away in less than a week.
+The new doc took me off the lisinopril immediately (explained that was the connection) and put me on losartan; the cough went away in less than a week.
 No more cough equaled no more losing control of bladder so he told me to toss the cough med and the incontinence med!”
 C.R.L.

-“My doctor actually told me that the lisinipril cough was good for me!
-He gave me some medical mumbo-jumbo explanation of how coughing uncontrollably all day and night was not bad!!!”
+“My doctor actually told me that the lisinopril cough was good for me!
+He gave me some medical mumbo-jumbo explanation of how coughing uncontrollably all day and night was not bad!”
 B.L.

 “When I asked my doctor about my horrible dry cough after taking Benicar for a long time, she assured me it must be allergies as my lungs were clear.
 Also, I had experienced nerve pain in my feet and itching all over.
 I stopped taking Benicar.
 My BP went up to 135/75 and my cough stopped as well as the pain in my feet and itching.”
 G.G.